 Horangi began as the answer to two prevailing issues in the cybersecurity industry:

-- By utilising efficiencies gained from process refinement and tooling, Horangi can meet the demand for cybersecurity services despite a shortage of cybersecurity talent
+- By utilizing efficiencies gained from process refinement and tooling, Horangi can meet the demand for cybersecurity services despite a shortage of cybersecurity talent

 - Turning cybersecurity into a competitive advantage for fast-growing businesses